Hopson97/open-builder/.github/ISSUE_TEMPLATE/feature_request.md

 ** Implementations ideas [optional]**

-[Eg, use perlin noise  to generate a smooth heightmap]
+[Eg, use simplex noise to generate a smooth heightmap]